Tumi, the ceremonial knife

 The Tumi is a ceremonial knife made of bronze, gold, silver or copper and usually made of one piece.
 Its handle has a rectangular or trapezoidal shape, its length varies but it always exceeded the width of a hand.
 At the bottom there is a sharp semicircular blade.
 Tumis were used during ceremonies to sacrifice an animal to honor the God Inti.
 In the Inca period during the Inti Raymi celebrations they used a Tumi to sacrifice a black llama, their internal organs would be observed to foretell the future and later they were incinerated.
 Pre-Columbian cultures such as the Paracas used the tumi to perform a cranial surgery called cranial trepanation.
 This surgery was done to treat psychological disorders, headaches or a cranial fracture.
 The doctor cut the cranium with the tumi, let it bleed to relieve the disturbance and covered it with a gold plate.

 The Tumis produced by the Lambayeque culture show an elaborated handle in the form of a human face traditionally identified as Naylamp, the Lambayeque mythological God.
-Some of the tumis are decorated with semiprecious stones and represent the best known archeological pieces of pre-Columbian art.
+Some of the tumis are decorated with semiprecious stones and represent the best known archaeological pieces of pre-Columbian art.